-People who studied business in school or learned the ropes from an owner-operator often dream of opening their own business.
+People often dream of opening their own business.
 However, there are questions to ask oneself before actively shopping for a franchise, reviewing a franchisor’s disclosure document, or attending a discovery day.
 The answers to these inward-looking questions from experts can provide a good foundation for success and help you avoid poor decisions.

 Do you have the skills?